emilienschultz/activetigger/docs/quickstart.md

 !!! info "Name and id can be transformed by the process"

     Both the project name and the ID will be transformed to be url-compatible.
 This means for instance that accentuated characters will be replaced by their non-accentuated equivalent, and spaces/underscores will be replaced by a dash.
-Do anticipate if you need to match this data further the process with other informations.
+Do anticipate if you need to match this data further in the process with other informations.

 Specify the name of the column that contains the unique (numerical or textual) IDs for each element (**id columns**), and the name of the column (or columns) that contains the text (**text(s) columns**).
 Specify the language of the texts.

 If the file has already been annotated and you want to import these annotations, you can specify the column of **existing annotations**.

-Optionally, if there are **context elements** that you can display while annotating (for example the author, the date, the publication...), you can specify the relevant columns here.
-You can view these informations when annotating by going to Display Parameters and clicking on Contextual Information.
+Optionally, if there are **context elements** that you want to display while annotating (for example the author, the date, the publication...), you can specify the relevant columns here.
+You can view this information when annotating by going to Display Parameters and clicking on Contextual Information.

 The next step is to define both the **training dataset** that you will annotate and an optional **test dataset** that can be used for model evaluation.

-The **training dataset** is the most important since it will be the elements that you will be able to see and annotate.
-The underlying idea is that computation will be limited to this dataset in a first phase.
+The **training dataset** is the most important since it will constitute the elements that you will be able to see and annotate.
+The underlying idea is that all computation will be limited to this dataset during the first phases of your project.

 You need to specify the number of elements you want in each dataset.
 Those elements will be then picked randomly in the **raw data**, prioritizing elements that have already been annotated if any for the **training dataset**.

 Using a test set is not mandatory.
-Further down the line, if you would like to validate your model on a test set, this will be possible at a later stage.
+If you would like to validate your model on a test set, this will also be possible at a later stage further down the line.

 It is possible to stratify the elements of the test set, ensuring that each category of a given variable is equally represented.
 For example, if annotating a press corpus, you can ensure that the proportion of articles from Newspaper A and Newspaper B remains the same, even if their overall distribution in the corpus is uneven.